 - 22 FRS and GMRS channels + 121 sub-channels ensure minimal interference.

-- Radio includes option for pre-set channel selections.
+- Radio includes an option for pre-set channel selections.

 - Compatible with all standard FRS/GMRS radios.